top of page

 Yes.
 Ordering plants in the mail is a real thing and to be honest it's already become the most common way to grow special varieties of fruiting plants.
 While I believe in supporting your local nurseries, in the world of fruit, a nursery with the special varieties that we're looking for can be quite a far drive away.

 It's important to realize that depending on what you're ordering and on what website, you can receive very different plants.
 Some nurseries ship container plants that have soil.
-Others send bare rooted plants and trees.
-Each style has their own positives and negatives.
+Others send bare-rooted plants and trees.
+Each style has its own positives and negatives.
 For any questions on what you're buying, closely inspect the website.
 You can also call their customer support to find out more information.

 Edible Landscaping - For their very helpful, knowledgeable & generous staff and owner.

-One Green World - For their continued dedication to grow better varieties of fruit.
+One Green World - For their continued dedication to growing better varieties of fruit.
 They have a great selection.

 Burnt Ridge - For their education and selection of specialty and unique fruit and nut plants.